STEP 3:

 Begin Primary Market Research (PMR)

 What makes PMR so powerful is its ability to uncover insights you can’t get from reports or secondary data.
-For example, you might discover that customers are willing to pay a premium for reliability during extreme weather events.
-Or you might learn that a key decision-maker in your target market prioritizes ease of implementation over cutting-edge technology.
+For example, you may discover that customers are willing to pay a premium for reliability during extreme weather events.
+Or you may learn that a key decision-maker in your target market prioritizes ease of implementation over cutting-edge technology.
 These insights help you refine your approach and avoid building something no one wants or needs.